Latest Highlights

 EFL Cup 2025/26

-The Emirates Stadium buzzed with anticipation as Arsenal hosted Manchester City in a crucial EFL Cup clash.
-Both sides, featuring strong starting elevens, aimed to assert dominance early in this high-stakes encounter, setting the stage for a tactical battle.
+The Emirates Stadium buzzed with anticipation as Arsenal and Manchester City locked horns in a tense EFL Cup encounter.
+Both sides showcased their attacking intent from the outset, setting the stage for a fiercely contested battle in North London.